cycl00ps/ai-lab/README.md

 # AI Model Lab

 High level diagram and descriptions below.
-Config files for ewach component in their respective folders.
+Config files for each component in their respective folders.

 ## Purpose
-* Demonstrate quick deployment of AI/LLM frontends and supporting components, allowing you to concentrate on actually using models.
+* Demonstrate quick deployment of AI/LLM frontends and supporting components, allowing you to concentrate on actually using models and workflow tools.
-* Ensure everything can run on-prem with NO external dependancies when using models.
+* Ensure everything can run on-prem with no external dependancies if required (retaining OpenAI API compatibility).
 * Allow for "boost" capacity in the cloud allowing interaction with larger models.
 * Reproducable structure for larger scale deployments.